jankotek/mapdb/src/site/markdown/11-internals-quick-intro.md

 ---------
 `ByteBuffer` is best raw buffer abstraction Java has.
 However its size is limited by 31 bits addressing to 2GB.
 For that purpose MapDB uses `Volume` as raw buffer abstraction.
 It takes multiple `ByteBuffer`s and uses them together with 64bit addressing.
-Each `ByteBuffer` has 1GB size and represents *chunk*.
-IO operations which cross chunk boundaries are not supported (`readLong(1GB-3)` will throw an exception).
-It is responsibility of higher layer `Store` to ensure data do not overlap chunk boundaries.
+Each `ByteBuffer` has 1GB size and represents *slice*.
+IO operations which cross slice boundaries are not supported (`readLong(1GB-3)` will throw an exception).
+It is responsibility of higher layer `Store` to ensure data do not overlap slice boundaries.

 MapDB provides some Volume implementations: heap buffers, direct (off-heap) buffers, memory mapped files and random access file.
 Each implementation fits different situation.
 For example memory mapped files have great performance, however 32bit desktop app will probably prefer random access files.
 All implementations share the same format, so it is possible to copy data (and entire store) between implementations.

 User can also supply their own `Volume` implementations.
-For example each 1Gb chunk can be stored in separate file on multiple disks, to create software RAID. `Volume` could also handle duplication, binary snapshots (MapDB snapshots are at different layer) or raw disks.
+For example each 1Gb slice can be stored in separate file on multiple disks, to create software RAID. `Volume` could also handle duplication, binary snapshots (MapDB snapshots are at different layer) or raw disks.